 So why not take advantage of the resources on your own doorstep?
 I love the fact that I can explore the UK’s cultural heritage with the plethora of castles, cathedrals, museums and historical sites right on my own doorstep.
 The history and heritage of the UK spreads right back to the neolithic period, and has so many fascinating stories to delve into and explore.

-There are some of the worlds most stunning countryside views all within a short distance of wherever you happen to be, and surprisingly to some people some amazing award winning beaches and some dramatic and awe inspiring coastlines.
+The UK is a stunning destination and there are guaranteed to be some of the worlds most stunning countryside views all within a short distance of wherever you happen to be, and surprisingly to some people some amazing award winning beaches and some dramatic and awe inspiring coastlines.
 I can even enjoy great shopping, world class gourmet restaurants, fantastic shows and attractions in some of the most cosmopolitan cities in the world!

 As I said, there is a lot to see and do in the UK, and it makes a lot of financial sense to sate your wanderlust by exploring your own back yard.
 You don’t even have to go very far, try and look at your own home town or city with the eyes of a tourist, see the attractions that you have always overlooked or not taken much notice of in a new way!
 It is shocking how much more you can appreciate the area you live when you do this!